Sexual abuse cases at Crewe Alexandra F.C.: Initial revelations

-On 16 November 2016, former Crewe defender Andy Woodward revealed that he had been the victim of child sexual abuse by former football coach arry Bennell (convicted as a paedophile in 1998) at the club in the 1980s.
-The club was criticised for its lack of response to the Woodward revelations:

-"Yet there are so many questions that have never been satisfactorily answered. ...
-What a cop-out, what a dereliction of duty, for the club, the directors and their media department to think this can be swatted away like a bothersome fly."

-Club chairman John Bowler finally responded to the revelations on Monday 21 November, by which time it was reported that six other individuals had contacted the police, and that the Football Association was setting up a helpline.
-On 22 November, the Guardian reported that Crewe team mate Steve Walters had been another of Bennell's victims, while Woodward criticised Crewe for failing to apologise:

-"... not one person from Crewe Alexandra has ever contact [sic] me to see if I was OK or to say they were really sorry this happened at their football club.
+On 16 November 2016, former Crewe defender Andy Woodward revealed that he had been the victim of child sexual abuse by former football coach Barry Bennell (convicted as a paedophile in 1998) at the club in the 1980s.
+The club was criticised for its lack of response to the Woodward revelations:Yet there are so many questions that have never been satisfactorily answered. ...
+What a cop-out, what a dereliction of duty, for the club, the directors and their media department to think this can be swatted away like a bothersome fly.Club chairman John Bowler finally responded to the revelations on Monday 21 November, by which time it was reported that six other individuals had contacted the police, and that the Football Association was setting up a helpline.
+On 22 November, the Guardian reported that Crewe team mate Steve Walters had been another of Bennell's victims, while Woodward criticised Crewe for failing to apologise:... not one person from Crewe Alexandra has ever contact [sic] me to see if I was OK or to say they were really sorry this happened at their football club.
 Even now, they’re still failing to say they are really sorry this happened.
 I need them to say sorry.
-Everyone who was involved – and there are people coming forward every day – will want them to say sorry but unfortunately this statement doesn’t surprise me and it feels like to me there is almost an air of arrogance on their part."

-As two players from other clubs made similar sex abuse revelations about Bennell and an unnamed coach, Dario Gradi was pressed by the Independent and the Guardian "to say more about what he knew and when."
-On 24 November, Gradi released a statement saying he knew nothing of Bennell's crimes:

-I would like to express sympathy to the victims of Barry Bennell not only at Crewe Alexandra, but at other clubs in the North West.
+Everyone who was involved – and there are people coming forward every day – will want them to say sorry but unfortunately this statement doesn’t surprise me and it feels like to me there is almost an air of arrogance on their part.As two players from other clubs made similar sex abuse revelations about Bennell and an unnamed coach, Dario Gradi was pressed by the Independent and the Guardian "to say more about what he knew and when."
+On 24 November, Gradi released a statement saying he knew nothing of Bennell's crimes:I would like to express sympathy to the victims of Barry Bennell not only at Crewe Alexandra, but at other clubs in the North West.
 The first I knew of Barry Bennell’s crimes was when he was arrested in the United States in 1994.
 I knew nothing of his crimes before this time when he was employed by us.
 No-one at the Football Club knew of Bennell’s crimes until his arrest in 1994 and his subsequent prosecution in the United Kingdom.
 The football club also co-operated fully with the authorities in 2003.
-The club are in the process of a review and I won’t be making any further comment until this is finalised."

-On 25 November, Hamilton Smith, a director at Crewe Alexandra from 1986 to 1990 told the Guardian that the club heard an allegation that Bennell had sexually abused a junior footballer.
+The club are in the process of a review and I won’t be making any further comment until this is finalised.On 25 November, Hamilton Smith, a director at Crewe Alexandra from 1986 to 1990 told the Guardian that the club heard an allegation that Bennell had sexually abused a junior footballer.
 However, Bennell was allowed to stay at the club, despite the then chairman, Norman Rowlinson, recommending that the club "get him out", so long as Bennell was not left alone with boys and was stopped from arranging overnight stays; it was later (February 2018) reported that Rowlinson had sought police advice about Bennell and had been advised to "move him on".
 Smith said: "I'm incredibly angry the club continue to refute that they knew anything about suspicions of Bennell’s activities.
 This was discussed at the club’s top level."